bean-buzz/beanbuzz_part_a/README.md

 3. As a business owner/admin, I want to update menu items (e.g., prices, image or descriptions) so the menu remains accurate and up-to-date.
 4. As a business owner/admin, I want to create new menu items so our restaurant can periodically offer new dishes to customers.
 5. As a business owner/admin, I want to toggle the availability of menu items on the digital menu so I can reflect real-time stock levels, preventing customer disappointment and saving staff time.
-6. As a business owner/admin, I want to track all orders (past and present) so I can maintain up-to-date business records and analyze order trends.
+6. As a business owner/admin, I want to track all orders (past and present) so I can maintain up-to-date business records and analyse order trends.
-7. As a business owner/admin, I want to change the status of orders (e.g., pending, completed, canceled) to manage and organize operations effectively.
+7. As a business owner/admin, I want to change the status of orders (e.g., pending, completed, canceled) to manage and organise operations effectively.
 8. As kitchen staff, I want to view current orders along with any customer instructions so I can prepare the orders accurately.
 9. As kitchen staff, I want to mark orders as pending, completed, or canceled so I can communicate their status to the customers.

 ## User Stories - Version 4

 _Note: The structure of the user stories have been changed so they're more closely connected to the sample personas created in version 3._

 Our app supports 3 types of users: